gtatters/ThermImageJ/Readme.md

     -   see SampleFiles.zip for sample data
 -   Raw Import SEQ <img src='./images/ImportSEQ.png'>
     -   custom macro to import FLIR SEQ using the Import-Raw command
-    -   use only if you know the precise offset byte start and the number of bytes between frames.
+    -   use only if you know the precise offset byte start and the number of bytes between frames (see Frame Start Byte Macro below).s
-    -   only works for certain SEQ files, and only formats where tiff format underlies the video
+    -   this only works for certain SEQ files (usually those captured to computer), and only formats where tiff format underlies the video.
     -   see SampleFiles.zip for sample data

 ### Bits and Bytes

+-   Frame Start Byte
+    -   This macro will scan a FLIR video file (SEQ) for the offset byte position '0200wwwwhhhh' where wwww and hhhh are the image width and height in 16-bit little endian hexadecimal.
+    -   For example, the magicbyte for a 640x480 camera: 02008002e001", "8002" corresponds to 640 and "e001" corresponds to 480.
+    -   The user can provide a custom magicbyte, but should leave this blank otherwise.
+    -   The function returns best estimates for the offset and gap bytes necessary for use with the Raw Import FLIR SEQ macro, although is not guaranteed to be correct due to variances in SEQ file saving convention.
+    -   Note: on unix based OS, this macro calls the **xxd** executable and runs quickly.
+For Windows OS, Powershell Core 6 needs to be installed with the updated **Format-Hex** function, and runs slowly.
 -   Image Byte swap <img src='./images/ByteSwap.png'>
     -   simple call to the Byte Swapper plugin.
     -   since FLIR files are sometimes saved using little endian order (tiff) and big endian order (png), a short-cut to a pixel byte swap is a fast way to repair files that have byte order mixed up